sjz38/my_ultranet/README.md

 ```

 Runs UltraNet model on CPU (LLVM backend), and generate bounding box predictions.
-Compare with ground truth in `./test_images/*.xml` to determine if results are correct.
+Compare with ground truth in `./test_images/*.xml` (or `./subset_images_nhwc/*`) to determine if results are correct.

 ## HLS Code Generation

 ```sh
 $ python3 hls_test.py
 ```
 This generates a HLS project in the root directory and runs C synthesis (csyn).
+Projects have been moved to `hls_projects/` after being generated.

 ## C-sim Execution

 ```sh
 $ python3 run_csim.py
 ```
 This is the full testbench that runs C-sim and the YOLO/bounding box post-processing steps.
-Make sure file paths are specified correctly here for the C++ source directory and data files.
+Make sure file paths are specified correctly here for the C++ source directory and data files (see [here](file_structure.md)).

 ## Manual Execution of C-sim, C-synthesis, Cosim and IP Generation